The geometric Cauchy problem for rank-one submanifolds: Existence of distributions along gamma with rank rho = 1

-Although in the last section we have presented a method for constructing examples of developable submanifolds, such approach gives virtually no control on the curve $\gamma$, which is obtained by integrating the function $E_{1}$.
+Although in the last section we have presented a method for constructing examples of rank-one submanifolds, such approach gives virtually no control over the curve $\gamma$, which is obtained by integrating the function $E_{1}$.

-In contrast, here we aim to give some insight into the following problem:
+In contrast, here we aim to give some insight into the following problem.